cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 - A project with a `package.js` file at the root that runs on Webpack 4 or 5.
 - A `webpack.config.js` file, or a way to access Webpack configuration.
 Refer to your framework's documentation.
-- Some components that that you want to test that visually display in a browser.
+- Some components that you want to test that visually display in a browser.
 It could be a date picker, tabs, responsive images.
 - A basic knowledge of how to write tests in Cypress.
+(See the [Getting Started](/guides/core-concepts/introduction-to-cypress) guide.)

 ### ⚠️ Existing end-to-end users